yogsototh/Scratch/multi/blog/2010-05-24-Trees--Pragmatism-and-Formalism.md

 s%</rubrique>%</value>%g
 </code>

-That is all.
+en: That is all.
+fr: Et c'est tout.

-# conclusion
+# Conclusion

-It should seems a bit paradoxal, but sometimes the most pragmatic approach to a pragmatic problem is to use the theoretical methodology.
-Not the commonly accepted pragmatic one.
-This simple experience prove this point.
+en: It should seems a bit paradoxal, but sometimes the most efficient approach to a pragmatic problem is to use the theoretical methodology.
+fr: Même si cela peut sembler paradoxal, parfois la solution la plus efficace à un problème pragmatique est d'utiliser une méthodologie théorique.